rich-junwang/rich-junwang.github.io/content/posts/tech/ml/large_scale_pretraining/stability/index.md

-Faced with this, engineers usually resort to "profiling passes"—running empirical tests to find magic scaling fractions to dampen the layers.
+Faced with this, engineers usually resort to profiling passes — running empirical tests to find magic scaling fractions to dampen the layers.
 But these hacks degrade performance and reduce the network's expressivity.